The Ultimate Guide to Dating Your Family Photos

 What is the make and model of the car?
 This can help pinpoint decades.

-Study the state/province on the license plate and google images for license plates for those years.
-For example, we found History of Nebraska Passenger Vehicle License Plates.
+Study the state/province on the license plate and Google images for license plates for those years.
+For example, we found History of Nebraska Passenger Vehicle License Plates and Vehicle Registration plates of Virginia.

 The Ultimate Guide to Dating Your Family Photos | GoodLifePhotoSolutions.com